Stability theory of game-theoretic group feature explanations for machine learning models: Group explainers with coalition structures

 To design explainers of unions with the partition in mind, we make use of quotient games.
 This is the content of this subsection. \begin{definition} Given a cooperative game $(N,v)$ with $N=\{1,2,\dots,n\}$ and a partition $\mathcal{P}=\{S_1,S_2,\dots,S_m\}$ of $N$, the {\it quotient game} $(M,v^{\mathcal{P}})$, where $M=\{1,2,\dots,m\}$, is defined by

 For non-cooperative games, we adapt the same definition; note that one always has $v^{\mathcal{P}}(\varnothing)=v(\varnothing)$.

 \end{definition}

 By design, the quotient game is played by the unions; that is, the game $v^{\mathcal{P}}$ is obtained by restricting $v$ to unions $S_j\in \mathcal{P}$ by viewing the elements of the partition $\mathcal{P}$ as players.
-This motivates us to define explanations of predictor unions as follows.
+The complexity of the quotient game value $h[M,v^{\mathcal{P}}]$ is of the order $2^{|\cP|} \cdot O(v)$, where $O(v)$ stands for the complexity of the game evaluation for any $S \subseteq N$; this fact follows directly from the representation formula \eqref{lingamevalrepr} of Lemma \ref{lmm::lingamevalrepr}.
+This motivates us to define explanations of predictor unions using quotients.

 \begin{definition} Let $X$, $f$, $\mathcal{P}$, $h$, $\bar{h}$ be as in Definition \ref{def::trivgexp}.
 The quotient game explainer based on $(\bar{h},\mathcal{P})$ is defined by

 \end{definition}